-- 9.1 The legislation provides a clear focus on the promotion of four statutory objectives, listed at 5.1 above, which must be addressed when licensing functions are undertaken.
-Each objective is of equal importance and it is important to note that there are no other licensing objectives, so that these four objectives are paramount considerations at all times. - 9.2 When determining this application members need to carefully consider the following: - The four statutory licensing objectives - Worthing Borough Council's 'Statement of Licensing Policy' - Guidance issued under Section 182 by the Home Secretary - The application, relevant representations and the testimony of the parties. - 9.3 These are the only matters to be addressed by the authority when considering this review application.
-The statutory licensing objectives are the only grounds on which representations can be made, and the only grounds on which an authority will be able to refuse an application, suspend or revoke a licence or impose conditions. - 9.4 When considering an application for a review, pursuant to s51 of the Act, the following options are available to the Committee to ensure promotion of the Licensing Objectives: - Take no action. - Issue an informal warning to the licence holder and/or recommend improvement within a particular period of time. - Modify the conditions of the premises licence (which includes adding new conditions or any alteration or omission of an existing condition). - Exclude a licensable activity from the scope of the licence. - Remove the designated premises supervisor because they consider the problems are the result of poor management. - Suspend the licence for a period not exceeding three months - Revoke the licence. - 9.5 In this case particularly consideration should be given to the partial agreement arrived at between the applicant and licence holder (see paragraphs 8.2 8.4) and the agreement reached between the Police and licence holder (see paragraph 8.5).
-Members should consider the conditions proposed and conditions agreed and satisfy themselves that the conditions listed could allow the Licensing Objectives to be met and whether in this case a suitable deterrent is appropriate and if deemed required whether the suspension agreed would address that need. - 9.6 If members are satisfied with the results of the mediation then it is recommended that the conditions are noted and imposed on this Premises Licence.
-If, however, members are not satisfied and of a mind to impose a different decision then the importance of paragraph 9.9 of this report must be emphasised in that the committee must give clear and precise reasons for their decision so that it can be defended in a court of law if necessary.
+9.1 The legislation provides a clear focus on the promotion of four statutory objectives, listed at 5.1 above, which must be addressed when licensing functions are undertaken.
+Each objective is of equal importance and it is important to note that there are no other licensing objectives, so that these four objectives are paramount considerations at all times.

-9.7 In determining an application for a review the following sections of the Home Secretary's Guidance issued under section 182 of the Licensing Act 2003 (Amended - October 2014) should be taken into account,
+- 9.2 When determining this application members need to carefully consider the following: - The four statutory licensing objectives - Worthing Borough Council's 'Statement of Licensing Policy' - Guidance issued under Section 182 by the Home Secretary - The application, relevant representations and the testimony of the parties. - 9.3 These are the only matters to be addressed by the authority when considering this review application.
+The statutory licensing objectives are the only grounds on which representations can be made, and the only grounds on which an authority will be able to refuse an application, suspend or revoke a licence or impose conditions. - 9.4 When considering an application for a review, pursuant to s51 of the Act, the following options are available to the Committee to ensure promotion of the Licensing Objectives: - Take no action. - Issue an informal warning to the licence holder and/or recommend improvement within a particular period of time. - Modify the conditions of the premises licence (which includes adding new conditions or any alteration or omission of an existing condition). - Exclude a licensable activity from the scope of the licence. - Remove the designated premises supervisor because they consider the problems are the result of poor management. - Suspend the licence for a period not exceeding three months - Revoke the licence. - 9.5 Members should consider any mediation that takes place and any agreements reached between the parties.
+Satisfying themselves that any such agreement could allow the Licensing Objectives to be met and act as a suitable deterrent. - 9.6 If members are satisfied with the results of any mediation then it is recommended that any conditions are noted and imposed on the Premises Licence.
+If, however, members were not satisfied and of a mind to impose a different decision then the importance of paragraph 9.9 of this report must be emphasised in that the committee must give clear and precise reasons for their decision so that it could be defended in a court of law if necessary. - 9.7 In determining an application for a review the following sections of the Home Secretary's Guidance issued under section 182 of the Licensing Act 2003 (Amended March 2015 I should also point out that the Police quote ) should be taken into account,